become-a-solutions-architect/become-a-solutions-architect.github.io/faq.md

  Total duration – 12 weeks (Technical sessions – 8 weeks and Behavioural sessions – 4 weeks)

 ### *What is the time zone for the weekly sessions?*
- The sessions are run at 10:00 AM Central European Summer Time (CEST) every Saturday.
+ The sessions are run at 10:00 AM Central European Time (CST) every Saturday.
 It will also be recorded for those who cannot attend online sessions.

 ### *Do I get a AWS certification exam discount voucher by joining the program?*
  No